Rondel M1 car-by-car histories

 Of the eight Rondel M1s known to have been built and raced in 1973, seven were used by Rondel's F2 team and the other by Chris Meek in Formula Atlantic.
 In October 1973, Rondel were preparing for their 1974 Formula 1 project and all the team Rondel M1s were advertised for sale.
 Four weeks later, a follow-up advert headed "6 down and 2 to go" listed "Bob Wollek's 1973 team car" and "one new Motul M1 F2 car".
 The picture on that second advert showed a car wearing #47, which was Wollek's car at Thruxton, but as the same picture had been used for the first advert, this might not be significant.
 Chris Meek's Formula Atlantic car and six of the seven F2 cars all appear to have been sold to US dealer Fred Opert, leaving just one car in the UK where it was sold to Iain McLaren for Scottish libre races.
 The ninth M1 chassis remained in England and formed the basis of the Safir F2 car in 1975.

 Motoring News printed chassis numbers for the F2 cars in 1973, but identifying the chassis number of each of the second-hand cars has required a variety of clues, some quite tenuous.
 Firstly, Randy Zimmer's car has been identified as 201 by its chassis plate which Zimmer still owns, Chris Meek's car is believed to be 202 as that was the only chassis number not mentioned as being part of Rondel's F2 team, Mike Rand's car is then identified as being 202 as its was in the same unique white livery, Seb Barone's car was called "ex-Wollek" and also identified as 207 by a later owner, and Roger Seacrist helpfully referred to his car as 208 in an advert.
-Chris O'Brien's car is tentatively identified as chassis 204 from references to it being "ex-Pryce" and "ex-Scheckter", and it was also the same pale blue as Scheckter's car.
+Chris O'Brien's car can be identified as chassis 204 from a very precise description of its ex-Scheckter/ex-Pryce history in the Canadian press in early 1974.
 Two more can be tentatively identified only by references to the cars' previous drivers: Al Justason's as 206 from the Pescarolo bodywork with which it originally arrived in Canada, and Iain McLaren's libre car as chassis 205 from an Ingliston programme refering to it being "ex-Jaussaud".
 The identification of David Ralston's car is weaker still, as it was just referred to as the first F2 car.
 John Plaisted's car, raced by Peter Symonds, was said to be ex-Schenken, which would hint that it could have been chassis 203, but Schenken drove several Rondels.

 'the Iain McLaren car'

 Iain McLaren drove a "Motul M1" in libre racing in Scotland and the north of England in 1974.
-According to his son Bruce, "thought he had bought Pescarolo's car", suggesting chassis 206, but the identity of his car has still not been clarified.
+A race programme described it as ex-Jean-Pierre Jaussaud, implying it was chassis 205, the only Rondel Jaussaud is known to have raced.
 The car was not seen in 1975 or 1976, but the "ex-McLaren Motul M1" rolling chassis was advertised from an Edinburgh number in April 1976.
 For 1977 it was sold to American ex-pat Chris Landrum, who raced in libre in the north of England.
 It was also raced by Doug Thomson in a sprint at Knockhill in July, and by Ted Dzierzek at Knockhill in August.
 Landrum then returned home after a season working on the North Sea oil rigs, and shipped the Rondel with him.
 It was to be converted to Formula Atlantic specification, and Chris Townsend advises that he raced it in Cal Club SCCA Nationals up to 1980.

 Driven by: Iain McLaren, Chris Landrum, Doug Thomson and Ted Dzierzek.
 First race: Croft, 10 Mar 1974.
 Total of 25 recorded races.